vishpraveen/AndroidInterview/Co-Routines/Coroutines.md

 # *Coroutines*

 - What is *Coroutines*?
-  - Why coroutine is called light weight thread?
+  - Why coroutine is called lightweight thread?
 - What is **Global** Scope?
 - What is **Coroutine Context**?
 - What are types of **Scopes** in Coroutine?